baw-de/ENGINEER/README.md

           2.67,
           2.67])
    ```
-   The model will calculate a continuous discharge curve and interpolate discharges and tailwater levels for this purpose.
+   The model will calculate a continuous discharge curve in steps of 0.1 l/s and interpolate discharges and tailwater levels for this purpose.
 To do this, you have to decide on an interpolation method.
 To try out the available interpolation methods, the  `interpolate_downstream_curve` function can be used.
    ```python
    interpolate_downstream_curve(discharge,downstream_water_level,interpolation='all',show_plot=True, save_plot=False)
    ```